zentavious/my-tempo/README.md

-# my-tempo
+# my Tempo
 An Alexa Skill that integrates with Tempo/Jira

 **Motivation:**
 We understand that sometimes the benefits of time tracking come at the cost of the developer/employee.
 This means breaking focus or the zen of coding to log time/work and can be frustrating.
 Our goal was to create a tool that takes the hassle out of time/work tracking and management by using voice commands that feel more like a conversation.
-My-Tempo, a jira/tempo/alexa integration, provide users a headache free way of tracking time & logging work.
+My Tempo, a jira/tempo/alexa integration, provide users a headache free way of tracking time & logging work.
 The use of voice as a medium for this task is invasive when users are focusing on completing work and allows users to mulitask with a costing context switch.

 We wanted to use Alexa Skill Kit for a few reasons.
 1. It was a an opportunity to learn a new tool that was well documented and mature (~6 years old).